jbequ5/Enigma-Machine-Miner/Subsystems/Solve.md

 ## 4. Global Re-scoring with Tolerance Check

-After initial scoring, every fragment is **re-scored** using the latest global weights and parameters received from Synapse.
+After initial scoring, every fragment is re-scored using the latest global weights and parameters received from Synapse.
 The re-scoring uses the same 60/40 formula above but with current global values.
 If the absolute difference between the local score and the global re-score exceeds the tolerance threshold (currently 0.08), the fragment is flagged as a potential weight-fixing or gaming attempt and is downgraded or sent for AHE review.
-This mechanism prevents local manipulation of weights to inflate scores.

 ## 5. ByteRover MAU Mechanics

 After final scoring and global re-scoring, Solve applies ByteRover MAU reinforcement:

-$$
+\[
 \text{reinforcement} = \text{base} + \text{hetero_bonus}
-$$
+\]

 where

-$$
+\[
 \text{base} = \text{score} \times \text{fidelity}^{1.5} \times \text{symbolic_coverage}
-$$
+\]

 and

-$$
+\[
 \text{hetero_bonus} = 0.3 \times \text{heterogeneity_score} \times \text{score}^{1.2} \times \text{fidelity}^{1.5}
-$$
+\]

 High-reinforcement fragments are promoted aggressively; low-reinforcement fragments are compressed or pruned.